-VCAs are often grouped together into single modules which can then act as mixers with a single mix output.
-This is also useful for mixing CV together to create complex and exciting modulation waveforms.
+VCAs are often grouped together into single modules, which can then act as mixers with a single mix output.
+This is especially useful when mixing CV together to create complex and exciting modulation waveforms.

 We now have a tonally interesting drone coming out of our VCA.
-Next, we can add some dynamics.
+It’s time to add some modular synth dynamics.

 Envelope — ADSR

-One misconception is that an envelope is applied to the audio signal – it’s not.
-An envelope generates CV which is then applied to the level control on the VCA.
-This also means that you can use envelopes on any other CV controllable module such as a filter or even the pitch of a VCO.
+One common misconception is that an envelope is applied to the audio signal.
+An envelope generates CV that’s then applied to the level control on the VCA.
+This also means that you can use envelopes on any other CV controllable module (such as a filter or even the pitch of a VCO).

 Modulator — LFO

-Those are the elements of the classic synth voice.
-A sound source, something to filter harmonics, something to shape how it evolves and a way to make it crazy.
-And with Eurorack all those parts are laid out in front of you and patched by hand as you craft your sound.
+There you have it — the five major elements of the classic synth voice.
+A sound source, harmonic filter, something to control how it evolves, and a way to make it crazy.
+With Eurorack, all of these parts are readily available and patched by hand as you craft your sound.